Marco Crescenzi | 15 Settembre 2015

-“How much is it?” asks Dona Raimunda, widow and mother of 8 kids.
+“How much is it?” asks Dona Raimunda widow and mother of 8 kids.
 “Six palmas”, replies the cashier.
 At this point, the woman takes out some strange money from her purse.
-The trader collects the money and the woman walks away with her shopping bags.
+The trader collects the money and the woman walkes away with her shopping bags.

-Families that have no access to lines of credit and to national currency can buy whatever they need with Palmas (1 palma = 1 real), the currency coined by the same bank that pays salaries.
-Even tradesmen who were sceptical at first, had to change their mind: “I can pay my collaborators, I can develop my business”.
-Access to lines of credit has increased income and tradesmen can now ask for loans and give back the money in 6 instalments at a lower interest rate.
-And this is only one of the many benefits.
-There is a special credit card, a sort of microfinance, valid only for purchases within the neighborhood.
-This represents a double advantage – both for tradesmen and customers – it has no costs and has an initial credit of 20 reais, that can become up to 100 reais if the holder pays on time.
+Families that have no access to lines of credit and to the national currency, can buy whatever they need with Palmas (1 palma = 1 real), the currency coined by the same bank which pays salaries.
+Even tradesmen who were sceptic, had to change their mind: “I can pay my collaborators, I can develop my business”.
+Access to lines of credit has increased income and tradesmen can now ask for loans and give back the money in 6 installments at a lower interest rate.
+And this is only of the advantages.
+There is a special credit card, a sort of microfinance valid only for purchases within the neighborhood.
+This gives represents a double advantage-both for the tradesmen and the customers- it has no costs and it has an initial credit of 20 reais, which can reach to 100 reais if the holder pays on time.

-“In other words – explains Joaquim de Melo Neto, coordinator of the Palmas Bank – those who are not supported or are not trusted by loan agencies, can turn to us and get a compensation for their work.”
+“In other words- explains Joaquim de Melo Neto coordinator of the Palmas Bank – those who are not supported or are not trusted by loan agencies, can turn uo to us and get a compensation for their work.”
 It is a commitment/project that creates concrete employment opportunities thanks to investments in small independent entreprises:

-A group of women got a loan of 15000 reais with which they bought a number of sewing machines.
-With the machines they started producing female and male outfits with their own brand called Palma Fashion.
-In order to develop and improve their collection, they were supported by SEBRAE (a Brazilian agency which supports little entrepreneurs) with specific courses on design that helped them balance quality and price in their products, meeting the market’s needs.
-Outfits are sold outside and within the community and tailors make about 270 reais per month.
+A group of women got a loan of 15000 reais with which they bought a certain number of sewing machines and they started producing female and male outfits under with their own brand called Palma Fashion.
+In order to develop and improve their collection they were supported by SEBRAE (a Brazilian agency which supports little entrepreneurs) with specific courses on design that helped them balance quality and price in their products, meeting the market’s needs.
+Outfits are sold outside and within the community and tailor make about 270 reais per month.
 Today, after months of hard work and commitment, they are proud to have their own brand, their own business and to be independent entrepreneurs.

 Can a favela become a brand?
 Anything is possible in Brazil these days.
-Brazil is so rich in social innovation and even the Palmas is beginning to go beyond the boundaries of the community in which they were created.
+Brazil is so rich in social innovation and even the Palmas is beginning to go beyond the boundaries of the community in which it was created.
 Palmas are beginning to be accepted and recognized even by traditional loan agencies.

 Savers for Savers.
 With a new approach to entrepreneurship based on a cooperative and ethic approach.
-Social innovation begins with small bets that can make big differences.
-In Brazil as well as in Sweden.
+Social innovation begins with little bets that can make a big difference.
+In Brazil and in Sweden equally.

-I would like to thank my friends at Istituto di Tecnologia Sociale, Gerson da Silva Guimaraes, in particular, for the contributions on Brazil and Elisa da Silva Guimaraes and Antonella Andriuolo of Social Change School for their editing support.
+- I would like to thank my friends at Istituto di Tecnologia Sociale, Gerson da Silva Guimaraes, in particular, for the contributions on Brazil and Elisa da Silva Guimaraes and Antonella Andriuolo of ASVI Social Change, for their support and writing.